Sign-up for our email newsletter and stay connected.

 - Support dialogue to strengthen relationships between partners and the USDA Forest Service

 - Explain how partner inputs will be incorporated from the Roundtables and from participation in the formal rulemaking process.

 The Roundtables are a major piece of the USDA Forest Service’s strategy to involve the public and partners in its EADM effort.
 The Agency invited highly-engaged partner organizations, Tribes, governmental representatives and businesses to participate in the roundtables.
-The USDA Forest Service also requested formal comments from all members of the public in response to an Advanced Notice of Proposed Rulemaking (ANPR) in January 2018 regarding the National Environmental Policy Act, and is working toward issuing a proposed rule in May 2018 for additional comment.
+The USDA Forest Service also requested formal comments from all members of the public in response to an Advanced Notice of Proposed Rulemaking (ANPR) in January 2018 regarding the National Environmental Policy Act, and is working toward issuing a proposed rule in Summer 2018 for additional comment.